 Is your company a good match for GMA's abrasive blast media disposal program?
 Talk to an expert.

-Customers send used garnet from waterjet cutting or abrasive blasting from their facilities to ours, and we reprocess the material in one of our state-of-the-art facilities.
-Before you can return used garnet, you must ensure that is it environmentally safe to transport and process.
+Customers send used garnet from waterjet cutting or abrasive blasting operations to one of our collection points, and we reprocess the material in one of our state-of-the-art processing plants.
+Before used garnet can be returned, we must ensure it is environmentally safe to transport and process.

-- To ensure all loads of garnet are non-hazardous, you must submit a 100-gram sample of spent garnet to Eurofins Lancaster Laboratories Environmental for Resource Conservation and Recovery ACT (RCRA 8 Metals) testing via Toxicity Characteristic Leaching Procedure (TCLP) analysis.
+- To ensure all loads of garnet are non-hazardous, a 100-gram sample of used garnet must be tested with a Third-Party Environmental Laboratory for Resource Conservation & Recovery ACT (RCRA 8 Metals) via Toxicity Characteristic Leaching Procedure (TCLP) analysis (RCRA 8 TCLP).

-- If it is suitable and safe, GMA will issue a return authorization.
+- If suitable and safe, GMA will issue a return authorization upon completing a simple Garnet Profile Form.

 What does GMA do with the spent garnet?